thisisindrajit/Rustom/README.md

 # RUSTOM

 Rustom is a car rental/purchase web app that allows 2 parties to perform business for both vehicle dealers and customers to maintain accounts.
-Managers/representatives of dealers maintain their stock on the database hosted on the web app.
+Managers/representatives of dealers maintain their stock on the database.
 Customers interact with the listings on the site and then can either:

   - Rent a vehicle
   - Buy New car